hamukazu/lets-get-arrested/README.es.md

 ## ¿No te arrestaron?

-Podes entregarte a la policía.
+Podés entregarte a la policía.